gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

     building; see the [Addendum on Model Building](#addendum-model-building-contrast-model-absolute-vs-element-relative-coordinates) for further discussion.

-Defining these semantics, which were missing from SDFormat 1.5, minimizes redundancy in poses and offsets and make relationships between physical elements easier to interpret
+Defining these semantics, which were missing from SDFormat 1.5, minimizes redundancy in poses and offsets and makeslo relationships between physical elements easier to interpret

 #### 1.2 Explicit vs. implicit frames